• Skip to primary navigation

 Alberta Aviation Museum Edmonton

-Ever wonder why Edmonton is called, “Canada’s Gateway to the North”?
-For nearly a century, flight enthusiasts and pilots have helped grow Edmonton into a city on the forefront of aviation, creating a link to northern Canadian communities.
+Ever wonder why Edmonton is called “Canada’s Gateway to the North”?
+For nearly a century, flight enthusiasts and pilots have helped grow Edmonton into a city at the forefront of aviation, creating a link to northern Canadian communities.
 That’s just a fraction of what you’ll learn about at the Alberta Aviation Museum!

 Alberta Aviation Museum